Here is a product request:

 Or when I pull-to-refresh the ESPN app on my phone to see if there’s a new headline, am I choosing that activity on its merits?
 Different but related question: are these activities good for me?

 I think not.
-And I think that in ways both obvious and subtle, these behaviors make me, and the production of my waking hours, worse.
+And I think that in ways both obvious and subtle, these behaviors make me, and my subjective experience of my waking hours, worse.

 We Have The Technology